dpawlows/Foundations-of-Scientific-Computing/lessons/L3/coding.rst

   conda install -c anaconda git

-You will probably be told various things need updating, and then prompted to enter whether to proceed or not.
+You will probably be told that various things need updating, and then prompted be to enter whether to proceed or not.
 Enter 'y' and git (and some other updates) will be installed.